Zarthus/Reconcile/README.md

 Reconcile [![Build Status](https://travis-ci.org/Zarthus/Reconcile.svg)](https://travis-ci.org/Zarthus/Reconcile)
 =========

 A Python Utility bot for python3 and above.
+Compatible with RFC1459 networks such as networks that run charybdis, ircd-seven or ircd-ratbox.
+This bot was designed with Atheme services in mind, and may not work optimally on networks that run different services.

 ### In development